-We are receptive to shareowner concerns, and we are committed to transparency and proactive interactions with our investors.
+Shareowner engagement is an essential aspect of corporate governance.
+We are receptive to shareowner engagement, and we are committed to transparency and proactive interactions with our investors.

 Our management team participates in numerous investor meetings to discuss our business, our strategy and our financial results each year.
 These meetings include in-person, telephone and webcast conferences, and headquarters and facility visits within the United States and in key international locations.